rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 `~/catkin_ws/` with your workspace name.
 {{% /notice %}}

-Hence, to create a catkin workspace on the device, you have to execute the below commands at the device's terminal prompt.
+Hence, to create a catkin workspace on the device, you have to execute the below commands at the device terminal.
 ```bash
 cd $HOME
 ```